psalmfill/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2-hellofile - Display the content of the /etc/passwd file.
 3-twofiles - Display the content of /etc/passwd and /etc/hosts
 5-firstlines - Display the first 10 lines of /etc/passwd
+6-third_line -  script that displays the third line of the file iacta.